icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_velocity/doc_quickstart/quickstart.rst

    #.
 Select the file ``app_demo_bldc_velocity.xe`` in the ``app_demo_bldc_velocity`` project from the Project Explorer.
    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
    #.
 At the ``Select Device`` dialog, select ``XMOS xTAG-2 connect to L1[0..3]`` and click ``OK``.
    #.
 The debug console window in *xTIMEcomposer* will not display any message.
-With the non modified application the rotor of the motor should slowly accelerate reaching 1000 RPM velocity value and then decelerate to zero velocity value.
-After finishing executing the velocity profile the controller will continue keeping the last commanded velocity, i.e. zero in our case.
+With the non modified application the rotor of the motor should slowly accelerate reaching 1000 RPM velocity value and continue keeping it.

 Next steps
 ++++++++++